element-hq/chaos/README.md

 uses to intercept CSAPI traffic, but it intercepts _federation traffic_.
 The same functionality is supported to manipulate and block traffic.

-We use Go tests to give us the required amount of concurrency (multi-core, async runtimes) vs Python or Node which are single core async runtimes.
+We use Go to give us the true parallelism vs Python or Node which are single core async runtimes.

-#### Requirements
+#### Design Requirements

 - We want concurrent requests to generate load.
 - We want the internal state machine to be simple enough that tests know what the expected end state is.
 - We want to generate state and messages in rooms.
 - We want to exercise state resolution.
 - We want to be able to netsplit servers.
-- We want to be deterministic without sacrificing concurrency.
+- We want to be as deterministic as possible without sacrificing concurrency.
-- Stretch: We may want to visualise traffic and netsplits.
+- We want to visualise traffic and netsplits.

 #### Design

 - WORKERS: Each user is a goroutine.
 Each goroutine gets HTTP request instructions, performs it and returns OK or an error.
   * technically we want N worker goroutines, and bucket users by worker, but for the numbers we're talking about (<100 users) 1 worker per user is fine.
   * we want the "Master goroutine" which sends instructions to maintain the confirmed/pending transitions, hence why each goroutine is dumb and doesn't have any internal state themselves.
-  * Setting workers=1 means we have at most 1 in-flight req, and provided we order instructions deterministically, we will get deterministic runs, but sacrifice concurrency to do so.
+  * Setting workers=1 means we have at most 1 in-flight req, and provided we order instructions deterministically, we will get deterministic-ish runs, but sacrifice concurrency to do so.
 - MASTER: A Master goroutine which knows the entire test state.
 Master prepares the test by creating users/rooms up-front.
 We don't want to faff with that in our state machine.
 Master creates instructions:
   * State machine for a user and room:
     ```